jennahussein/mcb185_homework/participation.md

 	+ Attended class on Tuesday
 	+ Attended class on Thursday
 - Week 2
+	+ Attended class on Tuesday
+	+ Attended class on Thursday
+	+ I met Namra on Thursday
 - Week 3
 - Week 4
 - Week 5